IRTSA-SoftwareProject/IRTSA-Server/readme.md

 Then run the script passing in an argument for the desired name of the saved file with:

 - python read_ris.py filename

+## Running the websocket

+The mobile app connects to the server using a websocket.
+If you don't have access to a RaspberryPi, you can run the code on a regular computer and get the mobile app to connect to that instead.

+Start your virtual environment.
+This is optional but makes it easier to use different python versions in different projects.
+This command requires python3.7 to be installed on your system.

+    virtualenv -p  $(which python3) server

+Install the required packages

+    pip install -r requirements.txt

+Start the server.
+The server requires python3.7, if you created a virtual environment and it is active, the python version would have been configured for you automatically.
+If not, you'll have to make sure `python --version` says 3.7 or try using `python3` in the command below.

+    python -m server

+This should print out a message indicating that the server is running and the address to connect to from the client.